Girl in Red: 2015–2019: SoundCloud and EPs

-2020–present: If I Could Make It Go Quiet and I'm Doing It Again Baby!
+2020–2023: If I Could Make It Go Quiet

 In December 2019, Ulven signed a worldwide recording contract with British music company AWAL.
 In a rare phenomenon for most new label signees, her entire existing discography, which had all originally been self-released, was subsequently registered under this label on all digital music platforms.
 Ulven appeared on the front cover of both Gay Times and Dork in December 2019, as well as the cover of NME in January 2020.
 She provided the single "Kate's Not Here" for the original soundtrack of the 2020 supernatural horror film The Turning.
 Ulven was nominated for the Newcomer of the Year award and, as a result, the Gramo scholarship at the 2020 Spellemannprisen.
 In May 2020, Ulven was included in the annual Dazed 100 list after her single "I Wanna Be Your Girlfriend" passed 150 million streams.

-In mid 2020, Girl in Red became a popular symbol of queer identification on the online platform TikTok, where users would adopt the common phrase, "Do you listen to Girl in Red?" as a way of discreetly asking if someone is a lesbian.
+In mid 2020, girl in red became a popular symbol of queer identification on the online platform TikTok, where users would adopt the common phrase, "Do you listen to girl in red?" as a way of discreetly asking if someone is a lesbian.
 In November, she released the standalone holiday single "Two Queens in a King Sized Bed", shortly before she was awarded "Artist of the Year" at the 2020 P3 Gull Awards.
 Ulven released her debut studio album, titled If I Could Make It Go Quiet, on 30 April 2021.
 The album has thus far been supported by four singles: "Midnight Love", in April 2020, "Rue" in August 2020, "Serotonin" in March 2021, and "You Stupid Bitch" in April 2021.
 The cover artwork for the album, made by Norwegian painter and artist Fredrik Wiig Sørensen, was originally an oil painting on a 80x80 cm canvas titled The Antizero.
 The artist was not credited in the physical release.